-Certificants who no longer intend to practice as a CMPC® may request to deactivate their certification status.
-The certification status of certificants who are granted such a request will be considered CMPC® Emeritus.
+Certificants who no longer intend to practice as a CMPC may request to deactivate their certification status.
+The certification status of certificants who are granted such a request will be considered CMPC Emeritus.
 An example of certificants who may request to deactivate their certification status include those who permanently suspend their consulting practice and mentoring of students due to their decision to retire from their university faculty position yet choose to remain active as a member of AASP.
 Certificants may request that their certification status be placed on Emeritus status by submitting the Request to Change Certification Status form.
-Ten years of service as a CMPC® (may include former CC-AASP years) (or the approval of the Certification Council) is needed to be granted CMPC® Emeritus status.
-While on emeritus status certificants must pay reduced annual certification fees of \$10 and agree to not practice or provide mentorship as a CMPC® unless they apply for and are accepted for inclusion in the Registry of Approved Mentors.
-CMPC® Emeriti are not required to recertify.
+Ten years of service as a CMPC (may include former CC-AASP years) (or the approval of the Certificants must pay reduced annual certification fees of \$10 and agree to not practice or provide mentorship as a CMPC unless they apply for and are accepted for inclusion in the Registry of Approved Mentors.
+CMPC Emeriti are not required to recertify.

-CMPC® Emeriti who do not pay their annual, reduced CMPC® dues by the March 1 deadline will be required to pay CMPC® dues plus late fees (\$10 for CMPC) by September 1 of that same year to maintain their emeritus status.
+CMPC Emeriti who do not pay their annual, reduced CMPC dues by the March 1 deadline will be required to pay CMPC dues plus late fees (\$10 for CMPC) by September 1 of that same year to maintain their emeritus status.

-While on Emeritus status, certificants cannot use the CMPC® designation without adding the Emeritus descriptor.
+While on Emeritus status, certificants cannot use the CMPC designation without adding the Emeritus descriptor.
 Certificants must represent their credential as being in Emeritus status.
 The use of "CMPC-Emeritus" is acceptable.

-Individuals in Emeritus status cannot return to use of the CMPC® credential unless they reapply for certification, meet the eligibility requirements in effect at the time of application, and pass the exam.
+Individuals in Emeritus status cannot return to use of the CMPC credential unless they reapply for certification, meet the eligibility requirements in effect at the time of application, and pass the exam.